Web-ski/react-gallery/README.md

 # react Photo Gallery

-This is a project of simple photo gallery, created with React, Bootstrap for React and Unsplash API.
+This is a project of simple photo gallery, created with **React**, **Bootstrap** for React and **Unsplash API**.
+You can check its functionality at the [link] (https://web-ski.github.io/react-gallery-private/).
+There you can find also more information about the author.

-There you can find more information about the author.
+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).